solana-developers/solana-depin-examples/helium-lorawan-chest/README.md

     }

     pub fn switch(ctx: Context<Switch>, is_on: bool) -> Result<()> {
-        // Here you may want to add a check that only your API is allowed to open and close the chest.
-Otherwise everyone could call this function and open the chest. ctx.accounts.lorawan_chest.is_open = is_on;
+        // Note that the account which will be able to change the state if this account is only the admin account. ctx.accounts.lorawan_chest.is_open = is_on;
         Ok(())
     }